meryemsanem/To-Do-List/README.md

 - The user can add a new to do list.
 - The user can remove any of the list items.

--  The user can add a new to do list.
--  The user can remove any of the list items.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->